-Through a blended or face-to-face format, Samford’s Educational Specialist degree in Instructional Leadership enhances its candidate’s leadership potential through a customized preparation program that affords them with the knowledge and skills needed to lead successful school improvement initiatives.
+Through a blended format, Samford’s Educational Specialist degree in Instructional Leadership enhances its candidate’s leadership potential through a customized preparation program that affords them with the knowledge and skills needed to lead successful school improvement initiatives.

 This 30-credit hour program incorporates the Alabama Standards for Instructional Leaders delivered through rigorous academic study and utilizes research-based “best practices” for adult learners.
 Additionally, the program provides mentorship opportunities through collaborative P-12-University partnerships.